fuzzy-tribble/meche-copilot/CONTRIBUTING.md

+🚧 NOTICE: This is a WIP meaning that V1 has not been released yet and we are still in the process of developing the core functionality so be prepared for messyness and sporatic breaking changes.

 # Contributing Guidelines

-Fork the repo and submit a PR.
-No specific format is required for PRs at this points...as long as its reasonable/understandble and focuses on the core development areas needed (discussed below) it will be integrated.
+Fork the repo and submit a PR with your changes.

+*(No specific format is required for PRs at this point...as long as its reasonable/understandble and focuses on the core development areas needed (discussed below) it will be integrated.)*
-## TODOs
-Until a first version is released, we are using inline TODO tags to track issues and work to be done.

-If you want to discuss anything with us though feel free to use the issues tab.

-**Contributing in places with TODO tags is preferred (but not reqd).**

-In addition to TODOs found in the codebase, the following are areas need development work:

-- **Tests**:
-    + unit tests: only some unit tests are complete, some are scaffolded, and some are missing.
-    + evals: evals are partially complete and need to be finished

-- **Linting**: Started a Makefile to make it easy for devs (and later github actions) to run linting and things but didn't finish this.
-This needs to be robust before release.

-- **Usage Scripts**: Currently the main scripts that the user runs are generate-ws, fillout-ws, generate-report and generate-annots (see pyproject.toml).
-However it would be nice to have a script for preprocessing the data for the ```ReadDesignChain``` and ```ReadSubmittalChain``` in case users want to just run those individually and not wait for the whole generate-ws/fillout-ws/etc workflow.
-(Also fillout-ws can take a while depending on the size of the submittal so it would be nice to have a way to run that separately as well)

-- Docs: We need to write documentation for the codebase.
-This should be done using Jupyter Notebooks and Sphinx (on readthedocs).
-The docs should be written in a way that allows for easy contribution from the community.

-- **Data**: More data to populate the equipment template database is helpful

-- **Graphical User Interface**: we decided to just use a CLI for the MVP but if you feel like building out a simple GUI that would be cool.

 ## Directory Structure